mgaringoDev/mgaringoDev.github.io/pages/cv.md

 :   <p align="justify">Excellent verbal and written skills.
 Self-motivated and punctual.
 Good presentation skills.
 Works well in a team.
 Fast learner and quick problem solver with high attention to detail. </p>

 Others
-:   Can write well organized and structured reports and memos
+:   Can write well organized and structured reports and memos.
 <br/>